lucaspar/uv-demo/README.md

 This will install all dependencies (`uv sync`) and run the entrypoint script.

 ## Integration with GitHub Actions

+See the [Upload Python Package workflow file](.github/workflows/python-publish.yaml) for this package.

 ### Running actions locally